 Burren Slow Food Festival

-As a member of the Burren Ecotourism group Doolin Ferry with Bill O’Brien is proud to be a part of this wonderful weekend.
-For the past two years we have been hosting a Champagne Picnic on our Cliffs of Moher Cruise which were spectacular events.
-This year the Slow Food Festival wanted to try something new!
-The brand new ‘Taste the Atlantic- A Seafood Journey’ event will took place on Friday 11th May.
-We brought everyone from Doolin to Inis Oirr to the Seafood Buffet at Tigh Ned’s on Inis Oírr, Aran Islands.
-Tigh Ned is known for their seafood delicacies, fresh from the sea.
-The Ó Conghaile family fishes most of their seafood themselves of the island of Inis Oirr.
-Tigh Ned is located right on the islands edge overlooking the Burren and Galway Bay.
+As a member of the Burren Ecotourism group Doolin Ferry with Bill O’Brien is proud to have participated in numerous events in the past few years.
+We have hosted a Champagne Picnic on our Cliffs of Moher Cruise, an amazing ‘Taste the Atlantic- A Seafood Journey’ event which took place from Doolin to Inis Oirr.
+Here guests could enjoy the Seafood Buffet at Tigh Ned’s on Inis Oírr, Aran Islands.
+Tigh Ned’s Pub is known for one of the top places to eat on Inis Oirr, seafood fresh from the sea.
+The Ó Conghaile family fishes most of their seafood themselves off the island.
+Tigh Ned is located right on the edge of Inis Oirr overlooking the Burren Co.Clare and Galway Bay.
 A fantastic place for not only slow food but also sightseeing.
-You may be interested in readying about when our crew of the Doolin Express found a washed up US Navy boat on the Island, or about O’Brien’s Castle.
+While on the island you can read about some local sights like O’Brien’s Castle.

 Please also see here for Directions to Doolin Ferry.